 Sai Krok Isaan

 Yum means hot and sour in Thai and this word is common in Thai dishes, for example, Tom Yum Goong, which is a hugely popular Thai soup, means "boiled sweet and sour prawns".
 So Yum or Yum Salad, is a hot and sour salad.
 And as you probably already noticed, in the Northeastern region of Thailand the people love spicy sour salads.
 Yam is yet another delicious lukewarm salad that’s unique because it incorporates Chinese celery.
-One of the best Yam combinations is the Yam Talay served with seafood, usually sliced squid and river prawns.
+One of the best Yam combinations is the Yum Talay served with seafood, usually sliced squid and river prawns.
 The chewy squid is only boiled briefly, so all the ingredients have a perfect bite.
 But there are many variations of yam salads, even with a fried egg.

 Grilled Pork Skewers, also known as Moo Ping, are a popular Northeastern snack that should not be confused with Satay.
 Moo Ping has a completely different marinade and is often served with a chilli sauce named JAEW.